611noorsaeed/Education-Recommendation-System-Student-Subject-and-Studies-Recommendation-system-machine-learning/README.md

 extracurricular_activities: Indicates whether the student participates in extracurricular activities (True/False).

 weekly_self_study_hours: Number of hours the student spends on self-study per week.

+Note:
+Before using this dataset for any analysis or machine learning projects, it's essential to preprocess the data, handle missing values, encode categorical variables, and split the data into training and testing sets appropriately.
+Additionally, ensure compliance with any privacy or ethical considerations when working with personal data such as email addresses.

 career_aspiration: Aspirational career path of the student.